 This post may contain affiliate links.
 This means I may make a small commission at no additional cost to you when you make a purchase.
 Find out more in the Disclosure Policy

-Mediterranean Deviled Eggs are packed with Mediterranean flavors and healthy ingredients.
-Deviled eggs made a wonderful appetizer or healthy snack.
+Mediterranean Deviled Eggs are packed with the Mediterranean flavors of anchovy and caper.
+Deviled eggs make a wonderful appetizer or healthy snack.
 Serve with a leafy green salad to make a light lunch.

 I grew up making traditional deviled eggs for Sunday dinner.
-Our families recipe is heavy with mayonnaise and sweet pickles.
+Our family's recipe is heavy with mayonnaise and sweet pickles.

 I decided to adapt the recipe to include healthier ingredients and flavors.